Search Articles

 Find Attorneys

-Don't Let Health Care Providers Use the Improvement Standard to Deny Medicare Coverage
+When Health Care Providers Use the Improvement Standard

 For decades Medicare, skilled nursing facilities, and visiting nurse associations applied the so-called "improvement" standard to determine whether residents were entitled to Medicare coverage of the care.
 The standard, which is not in Medicare law, only permitted coverage if the skilled treatment was deemed to contribute to improving the patient's condition, which can be difficult to achieve for many ill seniors.